bonsmots/pinboard-shell/README.md

 For yajl see <https://github.com/lloyd/yajl>

-With `brew` the following with suffice on OS X/macos (tested on fresh OS X 10.12.3)
+With `brew` the following will suffice on OS X/MacOS.
+It should also work on linux etc -- substitute `brew` for your system's package manager.

 Pre-requisites: